NVIDIA/NeMo/docs/source/nlp/punctuation_and_capitalization.rst

 .. note::

     All parameters defined in the configuration file can be changed with command arguments.
-For example, the sample config file mentioned above has :code:`validation_ds.batch_size` set to ``64``.
-However, if you see that the GPU utilization can be optimized further by using a larger batch size, you may override to the desired value by adding the field :code:`validation_ds.batch_size=128` over the command-line.
+For example, the sample config file mentioned above has :code:`validation_ds.tokens_in_batch` set to ``15000``.
+However, if you see that the GPU utilization can be optimized further by using a larger batch size, you may override to the desired value by adding the field :code:`validation_ds.tokens_in_batch=30000` over the command-line.
 You can repeat this with any of the parameters defined in the sample configuration file.

 Inference
 ---------